Lab handling • storage • calculator

 Do peptides always need to be refrigerated?

 Not always.
-Lyophilized (powder) peptides are generally more stable and can tolerate short periods at room temperature, especially during normal shipping.
+Lyophilized powder is usually more stable and can tolerate short room-temperature exposure during normal handling or shipping.
+Once reconstituted, refrigeration is usually recommended.

 How long do reconstituted peptides last?